tytydraco/yessleep/out/An_Invasive_Species.md

 On the third try, my hand came free.
 My palm did not.
 I heard and felt the unmistakable ripping of my own flesh as the top layer of skin liberated itself from the pads of my fingers.

-Bleeding but too high on adrenaline to care, I booked it to the spot where I had seen Dan being swept into the trees.
+Bleeding but too adrenaline-filled to bother, I booked it to the spot where I had seen Dan being swept into the trees.

 Steeling myself, I gripped the flashlight in my good hand and angled it up into the canopy.